liwang-umn/math/_pages/publications.md

 ### Refereed journal or conference publications:
+To blow-up or not to blow-up for a granular kinetic equation (with J. Carrillo, R. Shu and W. Xu), *Physica D*, accpeted. [arXiv](https://arxiv.org/abs/2403.12735)

 On the kinetic description of the objective molecular dynamics (with R. D. James and K. Qi), *SIAM MMS*, accepted. [arXiv](https://arxiv.org/pdf/2307.16814)

 Deep JKO: Time-implicit particle methods for general nonlinear gradient flows (with W. Lee and W. Li), *J. Comput.
 Phys.*, 2024. [arXiv](https://arxiv.org/abs/2311.06700) [journal](https://www.sciencedirect.com/science/article/pii/S0021999124004364)